Dartagnan3/routeguard/docs/protocol.md

 # RouteGuard Protocol (Field Manual)

-RouteGuard is a constraint layer for agent swarms.
+RouteGuard is a constraint layer for multi-agent systems.
 It enforces *route integrity* (non-drifting behavior) by requiring provenance, decay, falsification, residuals, and explicit uncertainty accounting before memory commits or tool execution.